cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

   pageNumber++;
 }
 ```
-> 💡 The example snippets are taken from code that demonstrates `list()` pagination can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/pagination.ts).
+> 💡 The example snippets taken from code that demonstrates `list()` pagination can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/pagination.ts).

 #### Paginate KV results in a webapp